De La Vista

 From the blacks!

-For a level two course, De La Vista is one of the longest.
-Just Bacal and Sandhill are longer, so this little simple down and back course can be plenty challenging if you step back to the black tees.
+For a level two course, De La Vista is one of the longest, so this simple down and back course can be plenty challenging if you step back to the black tees.
 Your first shot of the day will have a more difficult angle to the green.
 So will the 8th.
 But it’s the shear distance on the par three 3rd and 6th, and the par four 5th that will have you sharing some sympathy with your fellow black tee golfers!

 Go Green